aurelia/aurelia.github.io-old/docs/api/pal/index.md

 * `addEventListener(eventName: string, callback: EventListenerOrEventListenerObject, capture: boolean): void` - Add an event listener to the document.
   * `eventName: string` - A string representing the event type to listen for.
-  * `callback: EventListenerOrEventListenerObject` - The function that receives a notification when an event of the specified type occurs.
+  * `callback: EventListenerOrEventListenerObject` - The function or listener object that receives a notification when an event of the specified type occurs.
   * `capture: boolean` - If true, useCapture indicates that the user wishes to initiate capture.